-The fun doesn't have to stop with the summer - more entertainment and recreation awaits you in Schenectady this fall!
+The fun doesn't have to stop with summer - more entertainment and things to do await you in Schenectady this fall.

-Autumn is a great time of year to check out all the historical sites the city has to offer, enjoy spectacular fall foilage in Central Park, or catch dinner and a show at Proctors.
-Around Halloween get your spook on by checking out some of the haunted sites in the city.
+Autumn is a great time of year to check out all the historical sites the city has to offer, see spectacular fall foilage in Central Park, or enjoy dinner and a show at Proctors.
+Around Halloween, you can get your spook on by visiting some of the city's haunted sites.

 Schenectady Historic District

-Schenectady was New York State’s first historic district, so of course the city is rich with sites from years past.
+Schenectady features New York State's first locally designated historic district, so of course the city is rich with sites from years past.

-Or, check out the SCHS's museum, which uses artifcats to tell the story of the city's people and places.
-Learn about crucial historical points in Schenectady's history, like the American Locomotive Company and the Schenectady Massacre.
+Or, check out the SCHS's museum, which uses artifacts to reveal details about the city's people and places.
+Learn about crucial periods in Schenectady's history, like the American Locomotive Company and the Schenectady Massacre.

 Stockade Villagers' Outdoor Art Show